How Racial Fetishisation Works Within Dating, And Why Your Preference Might Be Harmful

 “The amount of times I’ve been asked what I’m mixed with and men will literally REFUSE to believe that I’m white because they want me to fit their narrative of an ‘exotic’ woman.
 And when I say “Nah, I’m just tanned,” the follow up comment is “Yeah, but your features don’t look English,” and honestly I don’t know what that’s meant to even mean.
 These comments have happened with my natural tan so it’s not just a case of I’m fake tanning to the point of racial ambiguity.” – Yasmin, 19

-Here, fetishization is shown to also affect non-POC who are perceived to be of a different race, spotlighting our society as not only fixated on image but refusing to accept fact in favour of their own problematic narrative.
+Here, fetishization is shown to also affect non-POC who are perceived to be of a different race, spotlighting our society as not only fixated on image but refusing to accept fact in favor of their own problematic narrative.

 “My ex used to get a kick out of people thinking I was foreign.” - Isabella, 23